-In our formalization of the practice of science, an incremental contribution will represent the knowledge against which formal axiomatic systems may be validated or invalidated, then refined as new knowledge is acquired.
+In our formalization of the practice of science, an incremental contribution will represent the base knowledge against which formal axiomatic systems may be validated or invalidated, then refined as new knowledge is acquired.
+Itself is not revised; only accumulated.

 2.3 Connection to Formal Axiomatic Systems